-The Division of Endocrinology in the Department of Medicine at Penn State Health Milton S. Hershey Medical Center is proud to offer a fellowship designed to prepare individuals for a career in the field of endocrinology.
+The Division of Endocrinology and Diabetes, in the Department of Medicine at Penn State Health Milton S. Hershey Medical Center, is proud to offer a fellowship dedicated to preparing individuals for a career in the field of endocrinology.
 The design of the fellowship is to train physicians who are capable of practicing endocrinology in a variety of clinical and academic settings.

 It is the program’s goal to achieve an optimal balance between clinical training, didactic learning and research activities.

 Trainees will develop habits of lifelong learning to build upon their knowledge, skills and professionalism.
 The program is committed to enhancing the quality of life through improved health, the professional preparation of those who will serve the health needs of others and the discovery of knowledge that will benefit all.

 Learn More about the Fellowship

 The Endocrinology, Diabetes and Metabolism Fellowship only accepts applications through ERAS, the Electronic Residency Application Service and participates in the National Residency Matching Program.

 Each completed application, when received, is thoroughly evaluated by Division of Endocrinology and Diabetes faculty.
 A limited pool of applicants for interview is selected based upon evidence of superior academic credentials as documented in the written application.
 Out of the interviewed applicants, candidates are selected on the basis of their overall perceived academic potential, communication skills, motivation and integrity.

 While all candidates will be considered, priority will be given to those pursuing academic endocrinology.
 Qualified candidates will have graduated from medical school, completed an internal medicine residency at an approved institution and submitted three letters of reference, and will be eligible for a Pennsylvania state medical license.

 The program accepts J-1 visas only.
 The institution does not accept any other type of visa.